 The Water Abundance XPRIZE challenges teams from around the world to revolutionize access to fresh water by creating a device that extracts a minimum of 2,000 liters of water per day from the atmosphere using 100% renewable energy, at a cost of no more than 2 cents per liter.

 The Water Abundance XPRIZE will create decentralized access to water, giving people the power to access fresh water, whenever and wherever they need it.

 Teams will compete in two rounds for a total prize purse of $1.75 million.

 To compete in the Water Abundance XPRIZE you must be a fully registered team.
 To complete your registration, you must:

 - Create a Team by visiting our registration form

 - Pay the registration fee*

 *Registration fees are required as a simple qualifier to ensure competitors will be able to obtain the appropriate resources to fully compete in the competition.
-All fees collected are used to support teams and competition operational costs such as testing, team focused events, media and prize impact development.

 A $1.5 million Grand Prize will be awarded to the winning team and a Milestone Prize will be awarded to five the teams announced after the first round of testing.

 All prize purses are denominated and will be awarded in United States dollars (USD).